mapninja/Earthsys144/week01/02_TURN_IN_projection_error_measurement_with_qgis.md

-# Lab 02: Projection Error Measurement with QGIS (DRAFT)
+# Lab 02: Projection Error Measurement with QGIS (Ready!!)

 > **Note:** To make sure you are viewing the most recent version of this lab guide, hold **Shift** and click the browser refresh button.